-I am an RAS Research Fellow at the University of Hertfordshire.
-I am interested in the formation and evolution of stars and star clusters.
+I am an Royal Astronomical Society Research Fellow based at the University of Hertfordshire.
+My research concerns the formation and dynamics of star clusters and what this can tell us about how stars and star clusters form and evolve.

 I am also interested in how feedback from massive stars affects the formation and evolution of nearby low-mass stars and their protoplanetary disks, and how stars generate a magnetic dynamo and emit X-rays.

 Posted October 10th, 2014

-Posted April 15th, 2014
+Posted September 12th, 2014

-Posted March 21st, 2014
+Posted August 9th, 2014